multiversx/mx-docs/docs/developers/tutorials/crowdfunding-p1.md

 Let's see what this means:

 - The package is unsurprisingly named `crowdfunding`, and has the version `0.0.1`.
 You can set any version you like, just make sure it has 3 numbers separated by dots.
 It's a requirement.
 - This package has dependencies.
 It will require other packages.
-Since you're writing a Rust smart contract for the Elrond Network, you'll need 3 special and very helpful packages, developed by Elrond.
+Since you're writing a Rust smart contract for the MultiversX (previously Elrond) Network, you'll need 3 special and very helpful packages, developed by MultiversX (previously Elrond).
 - The file `src/crowdfunding_main.rs` will contain the source code of the smart contract, and that is what the `[lib]` section is declaring.
 You can name this file anything you want.
 The default Rust naming is `lib.rs`, but it can be easier organizing your code when the main code files bear the names of the contracts.
 - The resulting binary will be named `crowdfunding` (actually, `crowdfunding.wasm`, but the compiler will add the `.wasm` part), based on the crate name.